scalableminds/webknossos/docs/sharing.md

 Sharing works for both skeletons and volume annotations.

 ### Annotation Permissions
-There are three options to control, who can see an annotation if they know the annotation url.
-To learn how to get the url, look at the following paragraph about [Link Sharing](#link-sharing).
+There are three options to control who can see an annotation if they know the annotation URL.
+To learn how to get the URL, read the following paragraph about [Link Sharing](#link-sharing).

-The default option is `Internal`.
+The default option is `Internal` sharing.

 To change the visibility of an annotation, follow these steps: